alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 ---

+## **Recommended Option** - Rancher Desktop

+{{< figure src="/images/rancher.jpg?width=800px&classes=shadow" attr="Photo by Kendall Ruth on Unsplash" attrlink="https://unsplash.com/photos/8CTz62aHidw" >}}

+**Updated 14/01/2022:** So we're done right?
+Lima + nerdctl does the trick?
+As mentioned back at the top - whilst that was my preferred option for a while, I've recently discovered Rancher Desktop, and it's latest version (0.7+) introduced Apple Silicon support.
+This is the option I'm running with now on both my MacOS machines.

+Why this option over the rest?

+- Its installation process is very simple. _I love a good bit of command line fiddling, but if it's not necessary and the software keeps itself patched, then it doesn't have to be._
+- It works with all my device types - M1 Mac, Intel Mac, Windows 10.
+- It's fully compatible with the `docker` CLI.
+This is good news for existing build scripts (e.g. if you need to run these or your tests locally, and they depend on being able to call docker directly - pretty common, and avoids surprises if you aliased `nerdctl`).
+- Volume mounts to the host OS work without any special configuration or adjustments to scripts / compose files.
+- It has a local Kubernetes environment, for the odd occasion I find that handy to have.

+The installation process is extremely simple with only a few choices to make (it does most of it behind the scenes - and makes use of lima to do it on Mac).
+You will be prompted to elevate your access a few times, which is understandable given what you're setting up here.

+I opted to use the recommended stable Kubernetes release and the `dockerd/moby` engine - but I really like that it offered me the choice of `containerd (nerdctl)` in case that becomes handy in the future (and I understand from the docs that they can coexist too).

+I did hit a couple of small issues that were local to my device, and probably a result of my various experiments on this topic!
+Here's a couple of quick bits of **troubleshooting advice** if you need it:

+- As a fairly new product, its user experience when things don't work is not stellar.
+Logs can be found on Mac here: `~/Library/Logs/rancher-desktop/` and provided me with the clues I needed.
+- It is particular about permissions.
+For example, the `/opt` directory on my Mac was not owned by `root` - the logs above clued me in to this need, as I was just faced with an `Error Starting Kubernetes - limactl exited with code 1` error through the UI.
+- You must run it from the `/Applications` on your Mac.
+Copy it over if you didn't pick the .dmg install option.
+- You must use versions >0.7.0 for it to work on Apple Silicon.
+- _Aside: On Windows it needs to reboot a few times.
+Just roll with it_ 😏

 ## Summary

-So there you have it - `lima` + `nerdctl` was my preferred option for replacing Docker Desktop on any MacOS machine.
+So there you have it - **Rancher Desktop** ([rancherdesktop.io](https://rancherdesktop.io/)) was my preferred option for replacing Docker Desktop on any MacOS machine.
 Hopefully you found this run through of the steps useful for your particular setup.
 As always with these things - and indeed in my own experience following the existing advice out there - it may not work flawlessly on your kit.

 {{< figure src="/images/works-on-my-machine.jpg?width=400px&classes=shadow" attr="Well it worked on my machine" >}}